p4ken/encoded/README.md

 # encoded

-Macro in rust that encodes characters as compile time.
+Macro in rust that encodes characters at compile time.

 ## install